system-sudo/procedures/shell_scripts/generate_slow_queries.md

-## shell script that will generate a slow query in MySQL by deliberately running a query that takes time to execute.
+## Shell script that will generate a slow query in MySQL by deliberately running a query that takes time to execute.
 ### This is useful for testing slow query log monitoring with Filebeat and ELK.

 ### 🛠️ Step-by-Step: Enable Slow Query Logging in MySQL
 #### ✅ Step 1: Locate MySQL Configuration File
 The config file is usually located at:

 Ubuntu/Debian: /etc/mysql/mysql.conf.d/mysqld.cnf
-CentOS/RHEL: /etc/my.cnf
 Amazon Linux: /etc/my.cnf
-Docker container: Depends on the image; often /etc/mysql/my.cnf You can find it by running:
+Docker container: Depends on the image; often /etc/mysql/my.cnf
+You can find it by running:
 ```sh
 mysql --help | grep "Default options"